aravindkoneru/SimpleScout/README.md

 * 5/2/2015: Basic functionality for scraping team data from the FIRST api is complete (much more data gathered than from the blue alliance)
 * 5/5/2015: Began working on bulk data entry (excel) and auto generation of excel files
 * 5/7/2015: Began working on the graphs and other analytics
+* 5/8/2015: Looking into python for plotting data instead of using node.js (want to locally generate graphs)

 ##Conclusion/Notes
 Please feel free to contribute and send pull requests.
 If you have any problems or find